Op7.17 Bylaws of the Missouri State University Staff Senate

 Section 2.
 Responsibilities

-The Executive Board’s purpose shall be to propose the regular meeting agenda and to consider and possibly refer items, including those submitted by staff members’ at-large, to the appropriate workgroup for their review and subsequent recommendation to the Senate.
+The Executive Board’s purpose shall be to propose the regular meeting agenda and to consider and possibly refer items, including those submitted by Staff members at-large, to the appropriate workgroup for their review and subsequent recommendation to the Senate.
 The Executive Board shall have general supervision of the affairs of the Senate between meetings, make recommendations to the Senate, and shall perform such other duties as are specified in the Bylaws.

 Section 1.
 Standing Committees

 Section 2.
-Standing Committees Responsibilities
+Standing Committee Chair Responsibilities

 - Work on agenda items and resolutions as assigned.